Bearing Syntactic Fruit with Stack-Augmented Neural Networks: Introduction

-When observing a finite set of input-output pairs for a task, a learner must anticipate unseen inputs by inferring a plausible algorithm that could have generated the outputs from the inputs.
+When observing a finite set of input-output examples for a task, a learner must anticipate unseen inputs by inferring a plausible algorithm that could have generated the outputs from the inputs.
 Multiple algorithms are always possible, and the learner must choose one of them.
-Consider, for instance, the task of \newterm{question formation}, i.e., converting a declarative sentence to its equivalent question form.
+Consider, for instance, the task of \newterm{question formation}: converting a declarative sentence to its equivalent question form. \begin{itemize}[label={},leftmargin=\customIndent,topsep=0.1em,itemsep=0.05em] \item The salamanders don't amuse my newt. \\ $\mapsto$ Don't the salamanders amuse my newt? \item My walrus does move. \\ $\mapsto$ Does my walrus move? \end{itemize} The examples above are compatible with the following two algorithms (at least). \newenvironment{inlinefigure} {\begin{adjustwidth}{\customIndent}{\customIndent}} {\end{adjustwidth}} \begin{inlinefigure} \moveMain{}: Parse the sentence into a noun phrase (NP) and verb phrase (VP); front the auxiliary verb at the beginning of the VP.